Banco de Bogota to issue stock to fund acquisitions

-BOGOTA, Nov 20 (Reuters) - Colombia’s second-largest bank, Banco de Bogota, will issue up to 1.3 billion pesos ($677 million) in stock on Wednesday to raise cash to pay for BBVA Panama, which it announced it was buying in July, it said on Wednesday.
+BOGOTA (Reuters) - Colombia’s second-largest bank, Banco de Bogota BBO.CN, will issue up to 1.3 billion pesos ($677 million) in stock on Wednesday to raise cash to pay for BBVA Panama, which it announced it was buying in July, it said on Wednesday.

 Existing investors in the bank will be given preference to acquire the new shares priced at 63,000 pesos ($32.83) each, the bank said in a press release.